jesusluque/SMD/README.md

 - If **absent**, the player is expected to already have the decoder logic available - either carried over from the **SourceUUID** ancestor or retrieved from a cache by matching the LogicFingerprint.
 In practice, the first Atom of a sequence will include the decoder payload, while subsequent Atoms might omit it if they use the same decoder or assume the player retained it from earlier.

 This design means that content creators can choose whether to ship the decoder with every segment or only when it changes.
 It also avoids duplication: a long sequence of segments that use the same decoder logic need not repeatedly embed the same Wasm binary, as long as the first segment (or some prior segment) provided it.

+### 2.4.
+Conditional Decoding and Parameters

+SMD supports **Conditional Decoding**, allowing the player to request specific representations or views of the content from the embedded decoder.
+This is achieved by passing a **Parameter Block** to the decoder at runtime.

+- **Parameter Block:** A structured data block (e.g., JSON or binary struct) passed from the player to the decoder's `decode` function.
+- **Use Cases:**
+    - **Stereoscopic 3D:** The player can request `view: "left"`, `view: "right"`, or `view: "anaglyph"` (e.g., Red-Cyan) from a single media atom containing stereo data.
+    - **Level of Detail:** Requesting a lower resolution or lower quality decode for performance.
+    - **Region of Interest:** Decoding only a specific crop of the video/image.

+The decoder logic is responsible for interpreting these parameters and returning the appropriate pixel buffer.
+This moves the complexity of handling formats like Side-by-Side or Top-Bottom 3D out of the player and into the content's own logic.

 ## 3\.
 The Upgrade and Continuity Protocol